-In addition, we attend fortnightly group clinical supervision, which ensures we are regularly reflecting on our work to deliver the highest standards of care.
+In addition, we attend weekly group clinical supervision, which ensures we are regularly reflecting on our work to deliver the highest standards of care.

 A family or child may benefit from our support in a wide variety of settings.
 Common challenges that arise during this developmental period may involve: a lack of purpose and motivation, academic set-backs, low self-esteem and confidence, a breakdown in familial or social relationships and more.